Lost and found: Here’s how to locate your iPhone when it goes missing

 It’s an all too common scenario.
 You and your friends go out for a few drinks on a Saturday night.
 One drink turns to two, then three, and somewhere — probably in between the four shots of horrendous well whiskey and your oh-so-fantastic karaoke rendition of Jewel’s You Were Meant for Me — you go from a casual night out to painting the town red.
-Your iPhone, the essential piece of tech that’s basically become an extension of you, disappears somewhere without a trace.
+Along the way, your iPhone, the essential piece of tech that’s basically become an extension of you, disappears without a trace.

 Fortunately, Apple is hip to this sort of thing.
-The Cupertino-based company has conveniently been offering the Find my iPhone feature and accompanying mobile app since 2010, allowing users to remotely locate, lock, or wipe their iPhone using iCloud or another iOS device.
-Using Find my iPhone is simple, requiring little more than the initial setup and activation, and can really save you should you discover your precious device is nowhere to be found.
+The Cupertino, California-based company has conveniently been offering the Find My iPhone feature and accompanying mobile app since 2010, allowing users to remotely locate, lock, or wipe their iPhone using iCloud or another iOS device.
+Using Find My iPhone is simple, requiring little more than the initial setup and activation, and can really save you should you discover that your precious device is nowhere to be found.
 The software even works on other devices including your iPad, iPod Touch, and even your Mac.
 It won’t prevent you from losing your phone, but it may help you find it so long as you activate the feature prior to losing your device.
-Now, just make sure to check the crevices of your couch one last time…
+Now, just make sure to check the crevices of your couch one last time before following these steps.

 Step 1: Check the requirements

-Although optimized for the iPhone 7 and 7 Plus, Find my iPhone is available on all devices equipped with iOS 5 or later.
-The utility is completely free and compatible beginning with the iPhone 3GS, third-generation iPod Touch, iPad, iPad Mini, and all the latest versions thereof.
-A valid iCloud account is also required and devices without cellular data must be connected to a registered Wi-Fi network to be located.
+Although optimized for the iPhone 7 and 7 Plus, Find My iPhone is available on all devices equipped with iOS 5 or later.
+The utility is completely free and compatible beginning with the iPhone 3GS, third-generation iPod Touch, iPad, iPad Mini, and all the latest versions of ech A valid iCloud account is also required and devices without cellular data must be connected to a registered Wi-Fi network to be located.

-Step 2: Download and install the app
+Step 2: Find the app

-Tap the blue App Store icon located on your iOS home screen, search “Find my iPhone” within the Search panel, and select application from the list of results.
-Afterward, tap the blue Get button in the upper-right corner followed by the resulting green Install button to download and install the app.
-Alternatively, download the app from iTunes and sync it with your iOS device.
+The Find My iPhone app has been a part of iOS for quite some time.
+You don’t need to install the app, and you can’t remove it.
+To find it, just swipe down from the middle of your screen to bring up spotlight search and type Find My iPhone.
+Then just open the app and log in with your Apple ID.

-Step 3: Activate Find my iPhone
+Step 3: Activate Find My iPhone

-Once installed, tap the main Settings icon, followed the iCloud option near the center of the Settings menu.
-Enter your Apple ID in the resulting pop-up window if prompted, or tap Get a free Apple ID and follow the onscreen instructions to set up your free iCloud account.
-Swipe to the bottom of the menu once signed in, select the Find My iPhone option, and toggle the on-off switch to the right of Find My iPhone before tapping the Allow option in the resulting pop-up window.
-Repeat the process using the same iCloud account information for any iOS device you wish to activate.
+Tap the main Settings icon and then tap your Apple ID banner at the top of the screen.
+Go to iCloud and then scroll down to Find my iPhone.
+Select it and make sure it is turned on.

-Fortunately, Find My iPhone does more than just allow you to track your iPhone in a pinch.
-The feature also enables Activation Lock as of iOS 7, which securely stores your Apple ID in Apple’s activation servers and automatically links to your device.
-Said feature then requires your password be entered before anyone can turn off Find My iPhone, erase your device, or reactivate it.
+Find My iPhone does more than just allow you to track your iPhone in a pinch.
+The feature also enables Activation Lock, which securely stores your Apple ID in Apple’s activation servers and automatically links to your device.
+This feature then requires your password be entered before anyone can turn off Find My iPhone, erase your device, or reactivate it.
 It requires no action on your part and serves as yet another security measure designed to prevent theft and unauthorized use of your phone.

 Step 4: Lose your iOS device